kumarchotu/G13_JAVA/Course Report/AP Pradeep.md.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
   <h2> Course Name </h2>
+  <h2> Core Java Programming </h2>
 </div>

 # Course Report

 ## Name: [Your Name]
+## Name: ASHOK PALIMIRI PRADEEP

 ## Qualifications: [Your Qualifications]
+## Qualifications: B.Tech(Pursuing 4th Year in stream of ECE)

-Welcome to the course report for the [Course Name]!
+Welcome to the course report for the Core Java Programming !
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project